Neev-Mittal/Creating-a-Database-Framework-using-AVL-Trees/README.md

 # Creating-a-Database-Framework-using-AVL-Trees
 Using the concept of AVL Trees to create a database of a person using the C language.

-Author: Neev Mittal
+Author: Neev Mittal <br>
-Title: Person Database using AVL Tree
+Title: Person Database using AVL Tree <br>
 Version: 1.0